GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 There's no angry way to say bubbles.

 ### Where you can find me